TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Utility_Misc_Functions/README.txt

 File: Utility_SimpleCheckInputs.m
 %________________________________________________________________________________________
 %% Function to check whether user input into a field like the channelnr obeys format regulations
-% This is the primarily used function to check inputs and corrects them when they violate format, since it is more
+% This is the primarily used function to check inputs and corrects them
-% robust than 'Organize_CheckProperInput' function.
+% when they violate format.
+It is used in most app windows were the user
-% Organize_CheckProperInput gets bit by bit replaced in the future
+% has to give input

 % Input Arguments:
 % 1.
 Input: input to be checked as char.
 I diretly pass the app.Button.Value